 Mission 21 is committed in 20 countries in Africa, Asia and Latin America in the context of sustainable development cooperation as well as humanitarian action for peacebuilding, education, health, food sovereignty, and economic empowerment.
 In this way we contribute to the achievement of the UN goals for sustainable development.
 This worldwide commitment is combined with programmes for intercultural exchange and interreligious cooperation as well as the promotion of understanding for global connections.

-Pestalozzi Children's Foundation
+Pestalozzi Children's Village

-The Pestalozzi Children's Foundation is an international child welfare organisation that has been working to support children and youths since 1946.
+The Pestalozzi Children's Village is an international child welfare organisation that has been working to support children and youths since 1946.
 We have been involved in development cooperation for over three decades.
 Together with local partner organisations, we help disadvantaged children and youths exercise their right to a good education, thereby providing them with better opportunities for the future.

 Save the Children Switzerland